-When designing course content, it is important to consider how the brain itself takes in information.
-Understanding how information is presented to the brain helps us to create effective learning events.
+When creating course content, it is important to consider how the brain takes in information.
+Understanding how information is processed when presented to the brain helps us to create effective learning events.

 We receive external information through sight, sound, or touch.
-This information is received and held in Sensory Registers (Ormrod, Schunk & Gredler, pg.
+This information is received and held in sensory registers (Ormrod, Schunk & Gredler, pg.
 49. 2009.
 Orey, 2001) in its original sensory form until pattern recognition occurs.
-Pattern recognition assigns meaning to the input all in the blink of an eye – or rather a fraction of a second (Ormrod, Schunk & Gredler, pg.
+A sensory register is basically your super-short-term-memory, the information stays here for a very short period of time.
+It is up to our brain’s pattern recognition ability to assign meaning to the input; this happens in the blink of an eye – or rather a fraction of a second (Ormrod, Schunk & Gredler, pg.
 49, 2009.)

-Imagine you are in a flight simulator.
-This simulator has consoles matching an airframe, windows showing a simulated environment and indicators providing the leaner information (visual sensory register).
-The simulator also has a radio for the learner to communicate to a simulated tower and buzzers responding to events that happen during the simulation (auditory sensory register).
-Now consider all the controls, switches, knobs and buttons (tactile sensory register).
-These inputs enhance the learning event and aid in learner retention by way of a multimodal simulation (van Erp, & Werkhoven, 2003).
+Imagine, if you will, that you are in a flight simulator.
+This simulator has consoles matching a specific airframe, windows showing a simulated environment, and indicators providing telemetry information (visual sensory register).
+The simulator also has a radio to communicate with a simulated tower and buzzers set to respond to events that happen during a simulation (auditory sensory register).
+Finally, this simulator allows you to interact with the controls, switches, knobs, and buttons during a simulation (tactile sensory register).
+All of these inputs are there to enhance simulated learning events and in turn will aid in learner retention by way of a multimodal simulation (van Erp, & Werkhoven, 2003).

 - First, multimodal interfaces yield more robust performance.

 - Second, multimodal interfaces can reduce mental load.